Born: April 8th, 1934

 During his time in Kyoto University, Kurokawa worked under Kenzo Tange before establishing his own office.

-He was part of the "Metabolist Movement" in the 60's and the Nakagin Capsule Tower (Left) is one of his key works.
+He was part of the "Metabolist Movement" in the 60's and the Nakagin Capsule Tower (Left, demolished in 2022) was one of his key works.

 Kurokawa actually designed the first "Capsule Hotel" which has since then become widespread in Japan.